 The aim of our study was to assess the effect of subchronic (28-fold) administration of a 50% ethanol extract of MO leaves (200 mg/kg, p.o.) compared with rosmarinic acid (RA, 10 mg/kg, p.o.) and huperzine A (HU, 0.5 mg/kg, p.o.) on behavioral and cognitive responses in scopolamine-induced rats.

-NumSubjects: Any sentence that tells the number of subjects in an arm of the study or the entire study:
+StudySize: Any sentence that tells the number of subjects in an arm of the study or the entire study:

 Both groups contained ten (10) rats each.